 The River Anchor

 As the name says, this is the best boat anchor for fast-moving currents, such as rivers.
-The design of the anchor is made to engage rocks, mud, weedy/grassy bottoms, and other structures you can find in the rivers.
+The anchor’s design is made to engage rocks, mud, weedy/grassy bottoms, and other structures you can find in the rivers.

-Depending on the size of your boat, the river anchor can get heavy, but it works well with smaller boats.
+Depending on your boat’s size, the river anchor can get heavy, but it works well with smaller boats.

 - Anchor built for fast-moving rivers